Learn the common signs of mental illness in adults and adolescents.

-Do not stop taking lorazepam without talking to your healthcare provider first.
-Stopping lorazepam abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
+Do not stop taking lorazepam without talking to your health care provider first.
+Stopping lorazepam abruptly may result in one or more of the following withdrawal symptoms: trouble sleeping, anxiety, irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
 Withdrawal reactions may occur when dosage reduction occurs for any reason.

-If you are taking lorazepam with an opioid medication, get medical assistance immediately if you feel dizziness or sleepiness, if you have slow or troubled breathing, or if you pass out.
+If you are taking lorazepam with an opioid medication, get medical assistance immediately if you feel dizziness, sleepiness, have slow or troubled breathing, or if you pass out.
 Caregivers must get medical help right away if a patient does not respond and does not wake up.

 Avoid alcohol while taking this medication.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions regarding risk versus benefit of benzodiazepine use in pregnancy.
 Lorazepam can increase the risk of premature birth and low birth weight.
 Neonatal withdrawal and “floppy baby syndrome” are other potential adverse effects.
 It is important to discuss this with your doctor and caregivers.

 Regarding breastfeeding, caution is advised since lorazepam does pass into breast milk.

 Lorazepam may be taken with or without food.
 Take with food if you experience an upset stomach.

 Lorazepam may be taken every day at regular times or on an as needed (“PRN”) basis.
 Typically, your healthcare provider will limit the number of doses you should take in one day.